jjpeterson90/news-site-iii/README.md

 ## Style with Bootstrap
 Style everything using React-bootstrap!
 Let's make the Nav bar, the list of ArticleTeasers, and the Articles look nice.

-## Refactor into Functional Components
-Just as you did with `news-site-I`, open a new branch off of your `news-site-II` `master` called `functional-version` and refactor your components to make them functional.
-(You may have noticed our starting code for today included the functional solutions commented out in the components from `news-site-I` -- feel free to use these or your own.)